 With respect to nonfatal injuries and illnesses recorded in private industry, the numbers are significant, including the following most recent statistics from 2012 from the U.S. Bureau of Labor Statistics:

 - There were 2,976,400 recordable cases of injury or illness in private industry in 2012.

 - There were 340,900 cases involving sprains, strains or tears in 2012.

 - There were 177,580 cases involving injuries to the back in 2012.

 - There were 219,630 cases involving falls, slips or trips in 2012.

 Workers, including construction workers, who have suffered and on-the-job injury face an array of issues they have to deal with, not least of which are the medical bills they have to face, their ability to earn a living, and the stress they and their families have to endure.
-The Brod Law Firm handles cases involving workplace injuries on a contingency fee basis, which means no legal fees are owed if we do not obtain compensation on your behalf.
-If you or someone close to you has been injured or killed in a construction accident, please call us for a free consultation as soon as possible.
+Willoughby Brod, LLP handles cases involving workplace injuries on a contingency fee basis, which means no legal fees are owed if we do not obtain compensation on your behalf.
+If you or someone close to you has been injured or killed in a construction accident, please call us for a free case evaluation as soon as possible.

 Contact us online or call us today at (800) 427-7020 for a FREE case evaluation.